m-darrigo/BrainAgePrediction-ABIDE/README.md

 - Linear Regressor: Achieved an $R^2$ score of 0.66 with a standard deviation of 0.04.

 - MLP: Achieved an $R^2$ score of 0.71 with a standard deviation of 0.02.

-The project's organizational structure facilitates maintenance, reproducibility, and iterative analysis of results.